-It is an excellent nursery with a very good head teacher and staff, including a cook, a gardener come caretaker and a bore-hole manager.
-The money for the bore-hole was raised by Short Cross Methodist Church, Halesowen, via Karibuni, and the water is used in the project and sold to the local community as an income generating project for the nursery – this has resulted in the children being much healthier with fewer incidences of worm infestation and chronic diarrhoea.
+It is an excellent nursery with a very good head teacher, Caroline, and staff, including a social worker, cook, a gardener come caretaker and a bore-hole manager.
+The water from the bore-hole, which was provided through Karibuni, is used in the project and is sold to the local community as an income generating project for the nursery – this has resulted in the children being much healthier with fewer incidences of worm infestation and chronic diarrhoea.
 Additional income is raised by renting out small wooden houses that members of a Karibuni work party built with local people some years ago.